bruvellu/blaster/README.md

 ## Usage

-1. Convert databases to be BLASTable.
+1. Convert databases to be BLASTable (if needed).

     makeblastdb -in membranipora.fa -parse_seqids -dbtype nucl
     makeblastdb -in human_protein.fa -parse_seqids -dbtype prot

-2. Copy fasta files with 1 gene sequence per file into the `candidates` folder.
+2. Copy FASTA files with 1 gene sequence per file into the `candidates` folder.

-3. Run the BLASTer command.
+3. Run the BLASTer command (database could also be in another folder).

     python blaster.py -d Membranipora.fasta -b tblastn

+4. Results (loci) are printed to 2 files. `results.txt` shows each locus with reciprocal BLAST output and e-values. `results.fa` aggregates the loci and their sequences.

 ## Internals

 1. Each candidate is BLASTed against the local database using the specified BLAST program.

-2. Best 3 loci hits are copied to `reverse` folder as fasta files.
+2. Best 3 loci hits are copied to `reverse` folder as FASTA files.

 3. Each locus is BLASTed against the reciprocal database to check if it returns the same gene.

 4. Sequences from the best 5 genes are printed in the main output file.

 ## Default values